How Many Skills Should You Have on LinkedIn?

 Let’s look at how many skills you should add and how to pick the ones that help you stand out.

-Why Your LinkedIn Skills Matter
+Why Your LinkedIn Skills Are Important

 linkedin skills